 - 1. Discuss the advanced patient care and roles and responsibilities of an advanced practitioner according to the clinical specialty. - 2.
 Demonstrate specialist nursing skills and competencies according to the clinical specialty. - 3.
 Construct specific patient care protocols or guidelines based on problems or needs identified in the clinical area. - 4.
-Criticise the nursing practice/patient care system in the current health context through application of principles of critical reflection and evidence-based nursing practice. - 5.
+Critique the nursing practice/patient care system in the current health context through application of the principles of critical reflection and evidence-based nursing practice. - 5.
 Practice the principles of team work, communication and leadership skill in patient care management.

-This course is designed to enable experienced practitioners to draw on their practice experience to critically explore their health care practice in depth.
-Its focus is the development of the student's clinical knowledge and competence in their field of practice.
-The aim is to advance practice to make contributions that are more effective to client outcome/experience according to student's speciality.

-Fundamental to this course is the integration of clinical knowledge into practice and develop student's potential to advanced practice.
+This course is designed to enable nurse practitioners draw on and reflect from their clinical experience to critically explore nursing and healthcare practices in greater breadth and depth.
+Based on student's clinical speciality, an individualised learning contract will be formulated to promote further development of the student's knowledge and competency.
+Fundamental to this course is the integration of clinical knowledge into practice and to further develop student's potential in advancing their field of practice.